 A Perennial Weed with a Purple Flower, Found in Shaded, Damp Areas

 Wild Violets are perennial flowers with predictably dark purple flowers that bloom in the Spring.
-The flower color can vary from white or very light purple to blue-ish purple to dark purple.
-They have low-growing, waxy, dark green, heart-shaped leaves.
-The leaves form a cone and do not lose their color in the Fall or Winter.
-Their flowers attract pollinators in Spring and Summer.
-They grow in USDA Hardiness Zones (3-9), in the eastern part of the United States.
+The flower color can vary from white or very light purple to blue-ish purple to dark purple and sometimes even yellow.
+They have low-growing waxy, dark green, heart-shaped leaves that form a cone.
+The leaves do not lose their color in the Fall or Winter.
+Their short stature ensures that lawnmowers do not cut their leaves.
+Their petite flowers attract pollinators in the Spring and Summer.
+Wild Violets grow in USDA Hardiness Zones 3-9.

-Wild Violets grow best in shady, moist and fertile soil.
+Wild Violets grow best in shady, moist, and fertile soil.
 They spread via underground root systems and seeds.
+Seed pods grow in small capsules at the base of the plant that look like they might bloom into flowers.
 Wild Violets form large colonies, connecting via their underground roots: rhizomes.
 They often occur in newer developments that were previously wooded or in established yards with forests nearby.

-To prevent Wild Violets, make sure your grass is thick and healthy.
-Do not overwater, otherwise you may be promoting the moist soil Violets prefer.
+To prevent Wild Violets, make sure your grass is thick and healthy so there’s no room for these weeds to take hold.
+Do not overwater to promote the moist soil Wild Violets prefer.
 We recommend mowing high so your grass roots are strong and deep.
-We also recommend Core Aeration and adding Microclover to your lawn to feed your soil and keep your grass healthy.
+We always recommend adding Microclover to your lawn to feed your soil and keep your grass healthy.

-Rest assured, Wild Violets are NOT poisonous to dogs - or people!
+Wild Violets are not poisonous to dogs – or people!

-Wild Violets are in fact safe to eat!
+Wild Violets are safe to eat!
 Do make sure you correctly identify any and all plants that you forage before eating them.
-Violets are often used as a garnish on wedding cakes or in other desserts.
+Violets are often used as a garnish on wedding cakes or other desserts.
 Flowers can be crystallized with sugar or used on their own.
-Violet jelly, liquor, syrup, vinegar and tea are all common uses.
-Leaves and flowers together are often consumed on salads.
+Violet jelly, liquor, syrup, vinegar, and tea are all common uses.
+Leaves and flowers together are often eaten on salads.
 Leaves can also be added to soups or stews.
 Violets provide both vitamins A and C.

 Wild Violets can easily spread through their rhizomes and often grow in clumps.
 They spread happily and quietly on their own.
 However, it is not normal for an entire yard to be taken over by these dainty flowers.
 They spread, but they do not crowd out other plant species entirely.